NLnetLabs/krill-manual/source/upgrade.rst

 ..
 Important:: Once migrated data cannot be rolled back to the format
-               of a previous krill version.
-So, while an upgrade can be aborted, it cannot be undone - other than by restoring data from the point before the upgrade and accepting that any changes since then will have been lost.
+               of a previous Krill version.
+So, while an upgrade can be aborted, it cannot be undone — other than by restoring data from the point before the upgrade and accepting that any changes since then will have been lost.

                So, please read up on :ref:`important
                changes<doc_krill_important_changes>` to see if you would be affected by functionality or API changes before you upgrade.

 Important Changes
 -----------------